-Apparently the Las Vegas real estate market has bounced back to make dealing on the Strip profitable again.
+Apparently the Las Vegas real estate market has bounced back to make deals on the Strip profitable again.
 Two relics or monuments, depending on how you want to look at the, from the “Vegas Era of Greed” are for sale at a price that makes you scratch your head and wondering if they were serious. .
 The ironic thing is that they bookend the Las Vegas Strip perfectly.
 At the north end, we have Fontainebleau.
 At the south end, we have the Skyvue Observation wheel poles.

-Both projects were once thriving beehives of workers and construction traffic with the never ending promise of more jobs, more profits and more people.
+Both projects were once thriving beehives of workers and construction traffic with the never-ending promise of more jobs, more profits, and more people.
 Now all they are, are empty skeletons that were stalled when the economy collapsed and the banks and builders decided to start cashing in all that phony paper they had acquired that they thought were backed by something of value.
 Oops!

 The Big Blue Silo

 Originally known as Fontainebleau, I call it the Big Blue Silo because that is what it is!
-Its just sits there like a Big, Blue, empty silo.
+It’s just sitting there like a Big, Blue, empty silo.
 Investors put just about $3 billion into the project and it was 80% complete before they realized they had no more money.
 So they put the locks on it and walked away.
 At the bankruptcy auction in 2009, Carl Icahn snapped it up for $150 million cash.
 Cash was the only thing the bankruptcy judge would allow and only one other bidder had real cash in the bank.
 He sold all the furniture and other valuables to other properties and has let it sit there ever since.

 If there is one reason to point to and say why the neighboring SLS is failing, I would have to say next to incompetent management, it would be the Fountainblue is to blame.
 Think about it: The SLS (formerly the Sahara) is catering to the Hollywood elite at $400 a night and offering them a boutique luxury resort experience on the famous Las Vegas Strip.